 How do I get a UVM I.D. for my spouse/partner?

 Many students wish to get UVM I.D. cards for their spouses or partners.
-For detailed information about that process please refer to the Spouse/Partner I.D form under Forms, Processes & Publications on this website.
+For detailed information about that process please refer to the Spouse/Partner I.D form under in our Forms, Processes & Publications section.